 In other words, federal prosecutors work for the current president.
-This means that a prosecutor bringing charges against a former president might be viewed as the new president using their political influence to punish a rival.
+A prosecutor bringing charges against a former president or an outgoing president might be viewed as the new president using their political influence to punish a rival.

 Though the House of Representatives might belong to a different party than the former president, the fact that it’s a large body that answers directly to the people helps make impeaching a former president seem less like an act of political revenge.